seamusocionnaigh/eventmonitoringplus/README.md

 The Dashboards are in an app / folder called "Event Monitoring Plus" that uses the Event Monitoring licence type.
 Please do not click the 'Reconfigure' link at the top of the app page; it will overwrite and remove these dashboards.

-If you're used to working with Event Monitoring data in Tableau CRM, you might be used to working with the *'~WithUsers'* datasets.
-We have opted not to use these for two reasons: augmenting the event logs with user names is a Tableau CRM function.
-This package focuses on highlighting the valuable insights you can gain from event logs without too much Tableau CRM magic.
-As much as we love Tableau CRM (*it really is just the best thing ever*), users have a choice of using any analytical or log processing tool to gain these insights.
+If you're used to working with Event Monitoring data in CRM Analytics, you might be used to working with the *'~WithUsers'* datasets.
+We have opted not to use these for two reasons: augmenting the event logs with user names is a CRM Analytics function.
+This package focuses on highlighting the valuable insights you can gain from event logs without too much CRM Analytics magic.
+As much as we love CRM Analytics (*it really is just the best thing ever*), users have a choice of using any analytical or log processing tool to gain these insights.
 So for that reason we've stuck with the original logs.
 (Although, there is *a bit* of sourcery in the Apex Exceptions dashboard, which does some if-else (or *case statement*) logic on the EXCEPTION_MESSAGE and STACK_TRACE columns, but nothing you can't do in Python).
 The second point is, some people forget to schedule the dataflow and the *'~WithUsers'* datasets can be out of date, so we're just focusing on the logs that are most likely to be up-to-date.

-The app is deployed with a default security setting of 'Manager' for the Entire Organisation; anyone in the Entire Organisation that has access to Tableau CRM.
+The app is deployed with a default security setting of 'Manager' for the Entire Organisation; anyone in the Entire Organisation that has access to CRM Analytics.
 Users will only be able to view the contents of the dashboards *if* they also have access to the datasets.
 Your datasets are protected within whichever app you've stored them in and so will remain as the main security control.
-Related point: feel free to edit and save these dashboards into your existing Event Monitoring Tableau CRM app.
+Related point: feel free to edit and save these dashboards into your existing Event Monitoring CRM Analytics app.
 Again, be aware of reconfiguring any templated apps, as it will delete these dashboards.